You are here

-The TGA has received and undertaken an expedited assessment of a number of applications for point-of-care (often referred to as PoC or PoCT) serology tests that utilise lateral flow immunoassay technology.
+The TGA has received and undertaken an expedited assessment of a number of applications for laboratory-based serology immunoassay tests and point-of-care (often referred to as PoC or PoCT) serology tests that utilise lateral flow immunoassay technology.

 Point-of-care serology tests are intended to detect IgG and/or IgM antibodies to SARS-CoV-2 from venous or finger prick blood samples that are placed on a test strip.
 These tests look similar to common pregnancy tests.
 Results take about 15–30 minutes.

 There is a window period between virus infection and the production of IgM and IgG antibodies, and the sensitivity and specificity of IgM/IgG antibody tests early in SARS-CoV-2 infection is not well characterised.
 Antibodies can take up to two weeks or more to become detectable after infection with SARS-CoV-2.
 Because antibody tests do not detect active viral shedding, they cannot detect if an individual is infectious.
 Though they provide some useful information when combined with the clinical picture, a suggestive clinical picture plus a positive point-of-care may be considered sufficient for a presumptive positive diagnosis and subsequent management.

 Human coronaviruses circulate frequently every year and cause a common cold type illness.
 Cross reaction with antibodies formed by current and past exposure to seasonal human coronavirus infections can cause false-positive results.
 Serology tests can also fail to detect COVID-19 if testing is performed in the acute phase of the infection prior to the development of detectable antibodies.